-I bought the Kindle Scribe not just because it’s a snazzy new gadget and I like to read eBooks, but because of its stylus and handwriting feature.
+I bought the Kindle Scribe not just because it’s a snazzy new gadget and I like to read eBooks but because of its stylus and handwriting feature.
 I used the stylus to great effect on a friend’s movie script, which I’d sideloaded to the device using the “email-to-kindle” method.
-I was able to jot down all kinds of notes anywhere I wanted and it was super helpful for our discussion afterward.
-However, I had been doodling on a PDF version of my friend’s script, and didn’t realize this capability would not transfer over to my own unfinished eBook titled CHAINED BIRDS: A CRIMEMOIR, that I had uploaded for editing purposes.
+I was able to jot down all kinds of notes anywhere I wanted, and it was super helpful for our discussion afterward.
+However, I had been doodling on a PDF version of my friend’s script and didn’t realize this capability would not transfer over to my own unfinished eBook titled CHAINED BIRDS: A TRUE CRIME MEMOIR, which I had uploaded for editing purposes.

-Now keep in mind I could have uploaded a generic PDF version of my double-spaced, times new roman 12 pt font, kaka-looking manuscript.
+Now, keep in mind I could have uploaded a generic PDF version of my double-spaced, Times New Roman 12-point font, ca-ca-looking manuscript.
 If that’s all you want to do, read no further and simply sideload your file via the “email-to-kindle” method linked to above.
 But, if you’re like me, and you want to see a pretty eBook version of your completed MS or WIP (short for manuscript and work in progress people, stay with me), then the hack I discovered may just be for you.

 But I wanted to do more than just read what I’d written so far on my Kindle Scribe.
 I wanted to mark it up with notes and text and save a tree in the process.
 But this is not possible with an ePub version.
 And, unfortunately, Vellum doesn’t output a pretty PDF version for eReaders.